Dashboard Member settings

 What is a private company?

-Private companies must be incorporated with Companies House and are required to adopt certain legal documents, which include Articles of association and a memorandum of association, forming the company’s constitution.
+Private companies must be incorporated with Companies House and are required to adopt certain legal documents, including Articles of association and a memorandum of association, together forming the company’s constitution.

-Limited companies must have at least one director (who must be a natural person, ie a human and not a company) and, optionally, a secretary.
+Private limited companies are managed by company directors.
+They must have at least one director (who must be a natural person, ie a human and not a company).
 The directors will often be the sole or primary shareholders.
-They have various legal duties, one of which is to ensure that an annual return is submitted to Companies House every year.
+They have various legal duties that they must comply with when running the company, one of which is to ensure that an annual return is submitted to Companies House every year.
+A company will often have other appointees too, to help run the company effectively.
+For example, a company secretary.

 For more information, read Private limited companies.